powa-team/powa/docs/components/introduction.rst

 Some example of modules are metrics for the **pg_stat_xxx** system views (e.g.
 **pg_stat_archiver**, **pg_stat_bgwriter** or **pg_stat_replication**).
 The
 shared catalog caching (**pg_database** and **pg_role**) also rely on this infrastructure.
+The full list is available in the `powa_modules` table.

 They are only available in the **remote mode** (see the :ref:`local_vs_remote` page for more details).
+Unlike extensions, PoWA doesn't support custom modules integration.

 Database modules
 ----------------